-Were you one of the many thousands that said you’re ‘not going to crazy this Christmas?’
-That you weren’t going to overspend this year or get yourself into debt at the expense of Christmas?
+Were you one of the many thousands that said you’re ‘not going to crazy last Christmas?’
+That you weren’t going to overspend at birthdays or get yourself into debt at the expense of anything unnecssary?

 How to financially survive January and beyond?

-Throughout January I’m sharing with you some guest posts from fellow personal finance bloggers who either have experienced debt themselves or have the knowledge and experience to help you deal with any extra credit cards, overdrafts or loans you’ve racked up over the festive period or at other times during the year.
+Throughout January I shared with you some guest posts from fellow personal finance bloggers who either have experienced debt themselves or have the knowledge and experience to help you deal with any extra credit cards, overdrafts or loans you’ve maybe racked up over the festive period or at other times during the year.

-To get you started on the right foot and in preparation for some of the amazing content you are going to be receiving, today I’ve decided to share with you my monthly budget planner.
+To get you started on the right foot this year and next I’ve decided to share with you my monthly budget planner.

 I share this in the hope it will help you get your head around your money as far as getting down on paper your income and expenditure and help you manage your finances a little better.